grassrootseconomics/org-website/content/Blog/trust-graph.md

 *.
 Total Clusters: 150
 *.
 Unique Nodes: 3,070
 *.
 Total Edges: 50,000+
 *.
-Total Weight: 78,845 transactions
+Total Weight: 78,845 exchanges (over a three month period)

 Community Asset Vouchers are not just digital tokens; they're promises for local goods and services and embodiment of trust and cooperation.
 Developed uniquely for each village, these CAVs are open-source and can be created by anyone globally via https://Sarafu.Network.